SublimeText/LaTeXTools/README.markdown

 Multi-file documents are supported as follows.
 If the first line in the current file consists of the text `%!TEX root = <master file name>`, then tex & friends are invoked on the specified master file, instead of the current one.
 Note: the only file that gets saved automatically is the current one.

+There is also support for project files; this is to be documented.

 ### Toggling window focus following a build ###

+**Keybinding:** `C-l,t,f` (yes, this means `C-l`, then `t`, then `f`)

 By default, after compilation, the focus stays on the ST2 window.
 This is convenient if you like to work with the editor and PDF viewer window open side by side, and just glance at the PDF output to make sure that all is OK.
 If however the editor and viewer windows overlap (e.g. if you have a small screen), you may prefer the viewer window to get the focus (i.e. become the foremost window) after compiling.
-To this end, you can use the `toggle_focus` command (`Ctrl+Cmd+F` on OSX; `Shift+Win+B` on Windows) to change this behavior.
+To this end, you can use the `toggle_focus` command to change this behavior.
 The first time you invoke this command, the focus will shift to the viewer window after compiling the current file; if you invoke the command again, the post-compilation focus reverts to the editor window.
 Every time you invoke `toggle_focus`, a message will appear in the status bar.

 Forward and Inverse Search
 ---------------------------

+**Keybinding:** `C-l,j` (for forward search)

-When working in an ST2 view on a TeX document, `CMD+Shift+j` (OSX), `Alt+Shift+j` (Windows) will display the PDF page where the text corresponding to the current cursor position is located; this is called a "forward search".
+When working in an ST2 view on a TeX document, `C-l,j` will display the PDF page where the text corresponding to the current cursor position is located; this is called a "forward search".
 The focus remains on ST2; this is useful especially if you set up the ST2 window and the PDF viewer window side by side.

 If you are viewing a PDF file, then hitting `CMD+Shift+Click` in Skim (OSX), or double-clicking in Sumatra (Windows) will bring you to the location in the source tex file corresponding to the PDF text you clicked on.
 This is called "inverse search".

 References and Citations
 ------------------------

+**Keybinding:** `C-l, Ctrl-space` (on OS X, this means `Cmd-l,Ctrl-space`) or `C-l,x`

 There are two styles of reference / citation completion commands.
+Let me describe the "new-style" first.

-The "new-style" command is to type, for example, `\ref{`; as soon as you type the brace, ST2 helpfully provides the closing brace, leaving your cursor between the two braces.
-Now, type `Ctrl+Space` to get a drop-down list of all labels in the current file.
-You can also type e.g. `\ref{aa` [again, the closing brace is provided by ST2], then `Ctrl+Space`, and LaTeXTools will show a list of labels that contain the string `aa`.
+Type, for example, `\ref{`; as soon as you type the brace, ST2 helpfully provides the closing brace, leaving your cursor between the two braces.
+Now, type `C-l,Ctrl-space` to get a quick panel (the fancy drop-down list ST2 displays at the top of the screen) showing all labels in the current file.
+You can also type e.g. `\ref{aa` [again, the closing brace is provided by ST2], then `C-l, Ctrl+Space`, and LaTeXTools will show a list of labels that contain the string `aa`.
+You select the label you want, hit Return, and LaTeXTools inserts the **full ref command**, as in `\ref{my-label}`.
 The LaTeX command `\eqref` works the same way.

-The old-style completion works as follows.
-Type `ref_`, then `Ctrl+Space` to get a drop-down list of all labels in the current file.
-You can filter the list: e.g., if you type `ref_a`, then `Ctrl+Space`, you get only labels beginning with the letter "a".
-Find the label you want and click on it, or hit Return.
-The correct reference command will be generated: e.g., `\ref{my-label}`.
+Citations **from bibtex files** are also supported in a similar way.
+Use `\cite{}`,  `\citet{}`,  `\citeyear{}` etc.; again, you can filter the keys, as in e.g. `\cite{a}`.
+The quick panel is really useful for citations, as you get a nice display of paper titles and bibtex keys (which you can narrow down by typing a few characters, as usual in ST2), and also of the author names (not searchable, but still useful).

+The "old-style" system works as follows.
+For references, you type `ref_`, then `C-l,Ctrl-space`; again, you can filter by typing, e.g., `ref_a`.
 Using `refp_` instead of `ref_` will surround the reference with parentheses.
 You can also use `eqref` to generate `\eqref{my-equation}`.

-Citations **from bibtex files** are also supported in a similar way.
-Use `\cite{}` or `cite_`, as well as `\citet{}` or `citet_`, `\citeyear{}` or `citeyear_` etc.; again, you can filter the keys, as in e.g. `cite_a`.
-If you want e.g. `\cite*{...}` and prefer old-style completions, use `citeX_`; that is, use X instead of an asterisk.
+Citations work the same way: you use `cite_`, etc. If you want fancy citations, as in the natbib package, that's allowed, but you must replace asterisks with `X`: so, to get `\cite*{...}` with old-style completions, you need to start by typing `citeX_`.

 *Deprecation alert*: the only real advantage of old-style citations is that you don't have to enter the initial `\`.
-I think I will eventually remove this functionality and leave only new-style completions, i.e. `\ref{}`, `\cite{}` etc. Moreover, I will soon introduce a new keybinding for the completion facility; instead of a popup menu, which is cramped, especially for citations, I will use ST2's quick panel.
-[The functionality is actually already there: I just need to add the keybinding.
-That will come soon.]
+I think I will eventually remove this functionality and leave only new-style completions, i.e. `\ref{}`, `\cite{}` etc.

 Thanks to recent contributed code, multi-file documents are *fully supported*.
 If you have a `% TEX root = ...` directive at the top of the current file, LaTeXTools looks for references, as well as `\bibliography{}` commands, in the root file and in all recursively included files.
+You can also use a project file to specify the root file (to be documented).

+Another note: **for now**, completions are also injected into the standard ST2 autocompletion system.
+Thus, if you hit `Ctrl-space` immediately after typing, e.g., `\ref{}`, you get a drop-down menu at the current cursor position (not a quick-panel) showing all labels in your document.
+This also works with old-style citations.
+However, the width of this menu is OK for (most) labels, but not really for paper titles.
+In other words, it is workable for references, but not really for citations.
+Furthermore, there are other limitations dictated by the ST2 autocompletion system.
+So, I encourage you to use the `C-l,Ctrl-space` keybinding instead.
+In fact, consider the standard autocompletion support to be *deprecated* as of today (12-09-17).

 Jumping to sections and labels
 ------------------------------

+**Keybinding:** `C-r` (standard ST2 keybinding)

 The LaTeXtools plugin integrates with the awesome ST2 "Goto Anything" facility.
-Hit `CMD+R` (OSX) / `Ctrl+R` (Windows) to get a list of all section headings, and all labels.
+Hit `C-r`to get a list of all section headings, and all labels.
 You can filter by typing a few initial letters.
 Note that section headings are preceded by the letter "S", and labels by "L"; so, if you only want section headings, type "S" when the drop-down list appears.

 Selecting any entry in the list will take you to the corresponding place in the text.